-The Internet is full of websites that stream TV shows and movies without the permission of copyright owners.
-Usually, these websites are shut down through a combination of DMCA takedown notices, assistance from law enforcement (as was the case in Operation in Our Sites), and blocking actions taken by ISPs.
+The Internet is teeming with websites that illegally stream TV shows and movies.
+Usually, these websites are shut down through a combination of DMCA takedown notices, assistance from law enforcement (as was the case in Operation in Our Sites), and ISP blocking actions.
 But politicians hope to change that with a proposed new law — the so-called “Ten Strikes Copyright Infringement Law.”

-However, even though it’s possible to convict someone for criminally running a nefarious video streaming website, it’s rare to do so.
-Civil litigation is most often the preferred choice.
+Even though it’s possible to convict someone for running a nefarious video streaming website, it rarely happens.
+Civil litigation is the more common route.

 Online Copyright Infringement Cases: Criminal v.
 Civil

 The preference for civil litigation hinges on this regulation:

 “Any person who willfully infringes a copyright shall be punished… if the infringement was committed-for purposes of commercial advantage or private financial gain” (17 U.S.C. § 506).”

 For prosecutors to land a five year sentence and $2,500 fine, the offense must include the reproduction or distribution, during a 180-day period, of at least 10 copies or phonorecords, of 1 or more copyrighted works, which have a total retail value of more than $2,500.

 The thing is, based on the law’s current wording, streaming video is arguably neither a copy nor a phonorecord.
 Therefore, a person who distributes streaming video online is likely to get a maximum one year sentence and/or $2,500 fine.